prashantkoshta/Notes/README-Linux.md

 ls
 ls -lrash
 ```
-Like
 Some useful options are -l, -a, -s, -h and -R
+where
-/-l will give you a long listing (as explained above)
+-l will give you a long listing (as explained above)
-/-a will show you ALL the files in the directory, including hidden files
+-a will show you ALL the files in the directory, including hidden files
-/-R will the subdirectories recursively, which means it will show all the directories and files within the specified directory.
+-R will the subdirectories recursively, which means it will show all the directories and files within the specified directory.
-/-s will also show you the size of the files (in blocks, not bytes)
+-s will also show you the size of the files (in blocks, not bytes)
-/-h will show the size in "human readable format" (ie: 4K, 16M, 1G etc).
+-h will show the size in "human readable format" (ie: 4K, 16M, 1G etc).
 Of course you must use this option in conjunction with the -s option.